nikp123/xava/README.md

 If you don't, install better drivers or get a better sound card.

-Once you figured that out, continue below.
+Once you figured that out, try again.